daxcee/sahat.github.com/_drafts/create-a-tv-show-tracker-using-angularjs-nodejs-and-mongodb.md

 We are using `ensureAuthenticated` middleware here to prevent unauthenticated users from accessing these route handlers.

-After a user subscribes to a show this is how a MongoDB document might look:
+When users subscribe to a show this is how its MongoDB document may look:

 ![](/images/blog/tvshow-tracker-25.png)

+Again, we are not storing actual users inside `subscribers` array, only *ObjectId* references to those users.
+When we need to "expand" those user objects we are going to use [populate](http://mongoosejs.com/docs/populate.html) method provided by Mongoose.

 ## Step 11: Email Notifications